aws/amazon-neptune-for-graphql/doc/resources.md

 Steps:

 1. Run Neptune Graph Utility
+2. Create IAM roles
-2. Create the Lambda
+3. Create the Lambda
-3. Load in the Lambda the GraphQL resolver code
+4. Load in the Lambda the GraphQL resolver code
-4. Create the AppSync API
+5. Create the AppSync API
-5. Create the AppSync data source for the Lambda
+6. Create the AppSync data source for the Lambda
-6. Create the AppSync function for the Lambda with selectionSetGraphQL payload
+7. Create the AppSync function for the Lambda with selectionSetGraphQL payload
-7. Create the AppSync GraphQL Schema using the Neptune Graph Utility output
+8. Create the AppSync GraphQL Schema using the Neptune Graph Utility output
-8. Attach to each GraphQL Schema operation the resolver function
+9. Attach to each GraphQL Schema operation the resolver function
-9. Test using the AppSync Queries
+10. Test using the AppSync Queries

+The resources configuration change to access a Neptune Database in a VPC or with IAM enabled.
+The following instruction are marked (VPC) or (IAM) to differentiate it.

 ## 1 .
 Run Neptune Graph Utility